colbyn/colbyn/README.md

   Just as in computability theory we know there exist problems that are unsolvable, and for such problems we put on our creative hat and think in terms of imperfect heuristics that can at least work in narrow spaces, and through such a manner overcome problems that are otherwise mathematically impossible to solve.

+# Random Thought Of The Day

+**Harmony is the balance of competing interests.**

+More specifically,

+Harmony is not the absence of conflict, but the emergent coherence of competing interests constrained by structure, regulated by feedback, and aligned via iterative adaptation toward system viability.

+What does this mean?

+It’s a fundamental truth of the systems oriented man.
+Harmony emerges because of conflict.

+No perfect state exists, only ongoing viability.
+Harmony requires such ongoing recalibration in perpetuity.
+The goal is not perfection or stasis but continued existence under changing conditions.

+It’s never a static or top-down phenomena but a property of order and coherence without centralized control and furthermore competing interests don’t naturally align — they must iteratively coevolve.

+Where coherence here means structurally diverse and strategically independent components of a system producing more emergent behavior that is non random and functionality interdependent.

+The goal isn’t short term equilibrium but long term viability — specifically a sustainable configuration that can survive shocks and evolve without collapse.

+It’s an inherit property of nature.

 # Links

 - [SubStack]( http://substack.com/@colbynwadman ): **My new preferred place.** Publications: